j2labs/brubeck/README.md

 Brubeck is a system for building cloud-like API's quickly.
 By using Eventlet, ZeroMQ and Mongrel2 for it's concurrency, messaging and web serving Brubeck users focus exclusively on writing request handling code.

+## Simplified look at the code

+Build a request handler that answers HTTP GET requests.

+    class DemoHandler(WebMessageHandler):
+        def get(self):
+            self.set_body('Take five!') # hello world is boring self.set_status(200)
+            return self.render()

+Set up the URL routes to load `DemoHandler` for this url: http://server/brubeck.

+    handler_tuples = ((r'^/brubeck$', DemoHandler),)

+Configure a Brubeck instance to connect to Mongrel2 and use our URL config.
+And then turn it on.

+    app = Brubeck(('ipc://127.0.0.1:9999', 'ipc://127.0.0.1:9998'), handler_tuples)
+    app.run()

+Authentication can be provided by decorating functions, similar to Tornado.

+    from brubeck.auth import web_authenticated, UserHandlingMixin

+    class DemoHandler(WebMessageHandler, UserHandlingMixin):
+        @web_authenticated
+        def post(self):
+            ...

+Jinja2 templates are supported with the Jinja2Rendering Mixin.

+    from brubeck.templating import Jinja2Rendering

+    class DemoHandler(WebMessageHandler, Jinja2Rendering):
+        def get(self):
+            ...
+            context = {
+                'msg': 'This this is the context for Jinja2!', }
+            return self.render_template('jinja.html', **context)

 ## Goals

 * The most important goal is to provide a flexible, scalable web system.